To request a subscription to the UMTRR, please email me your full name and e-mail to which I should send the UMTRR to me at the following address:

 "UMTRR E-mail Change" for a change of e-mail address (current subscribers only).

-Note that I will not read or reply to your message if "UMTRR" isn't in the subject; my SPAM filter automatically trashes everything else.
+Note that I may not see, read or reply to your message if "UMTRR" isn't in the subject; my SPAM filter automatically trashes everything else.

 Yes, in order to receive a subscription, your full (first and last) name is required along with your e-mail address (not your home address).
-I don't share this information with anyone and it is not stored anywhere on the Internet.
-Don't want to share your name?
-You can always read the UMTRR anonymously via the archives.
+I don't share this information with anyone and it is not stored anywhere on the Internet (including "the cloud").

-Special Note: I am sorry, but due to their excessive over-zealous filtering policies, I cannot in any way guarantee delivery to AOL, CompuServe or Excite addresses.
+Special Note: I am sorry, but due to their excessive over-zealous filtering policies, I can't guarantee delivery to Hotmail, MSN or AOL addresses.
+Sometimes they get through and sometimes they don't and sometimes I don't get a "bounce" message.
 I also strongly recommend not using a corporate (work) e-mail as company servers tend to block my e-mails without warning (and you could also be violating your company's information systems policies).
-Please use an alternate address.
-I have not had any recent issues with Hotmail or Yahoo, both of which offer free e-mail accounts.
-Also, I will not resubscribe you using addresses that were previously blocked; this prevents disappointment and frustration on both our parts.
+I have not had any recent issues with GMail or Yahoo, both of which offer free e-mail accounts.

 Note that you must be able to receive blind copies to get the UMTRR; this is to protect the privacy of my subscribers.

-After I receive your request, you'll receive a "Welcome to the UMTRR" message.
-I batch process subscriptions so it make take up to 2 to 4 weeks to get a response, depending on my work and travel schedule.
-Lately that's meant replying on Saturdays.
+After I receive your Subscription Request, you'll receive a "Welcome to the UMTRR" message in a PDF format.
+I batch process subscriptions so it make take up to 2 to 4 weeks to get a response, depending on my work and "rest of life" schedule.
 If the "Welcome" message bounces, though, you won't be subscribed.

 Unfortunately, time no longer permits me to answer questions about Micro-Trains that come from non-subscribers.
 I would suggest trying one of the many N Scale discussion venues on the 'net.
 Questions from folks who don't subscribe to the UMTRR will most likely not be answered or acknowledged.